 A couple bikes along a paved bath under a bridge in Seattle

+Get outside during Pride Month and beyond.
+Hit the water with kayak rentals from the Waterfront Activities Center or enjoy the walkways at the Washington Arboretum and Japanese Garden.
 The city also has plenty of parks and walking and biking paths to explore.
-Wander the trails at Discovery Park, rent bikes, and set out on the Burke-Gilman Trail, walk through the Olympic Sculpture Park, or pack a picnic and head to Gas Works Park or Alki Beach for scenic views.
+Wander the trails at Discovery Park, bike the Burke-Gilman Trail, walk through the Olympic Sculpture Park, or pack a picnic and head to Gas Works Park or Alki Beach.

+Looking for company?
+Queer Mountaineers hosts climb nights at Seattle Bouldering Project and more, while outdoor organization OutVentures brings the LGBTQ+ community together for hiking, camping, and kayaking.
 Trail Mixed Collective is also committed to connecting women of color in their outdoor adventures through park walks and sensory hikes, climbing nights, and strength training classes, among other activities.

 Explore more outdoor activities in Seattle.